-Researchers and psychologists, therapist and counsellors, have lots of valid theories of why people end up with narcissist personality disorder, one of those theories is childhood.
-So what could happen in a narcissists childhood for them to end up the way they are and hurting so many people without care?
+Researchers and psychologists, therapists and counsellors have lots of valid theories of why people end up with narcissist personality disorder.
+One of those theories is childhood.
+So what could happen in a narcissist’s childhood for them to end up the way they are and hurting so many people without care?

 As a narcissist is all about themselves.
 They use others to better themselves.
 They feel entitled to exploit people for their own gains, and they lack in the Empathy to care for those they hurt in the process of getting their own needs met.

 Human’s sense of self-worth develops in early childhood and the relationships they have with those around them.

 So if lack of self-worth is why a person would end up on the narcissist personality disorder spectrum, and self-esteem is developed in early childhood hood, then it’s more than possible that something went wrong within the narcissist’s childhood.

 This could be down to a number of things.

 First, they suffered from some form of trauma, perhaps ending up with PTSD, yet instead of doing the inner work and recovering, they carry the pain throughout life.
 There is plenty of hurt people who help people.
-Then there are those hurt people who hurt people.
+Then there are those hurt people who choose to hurt people.
 Although trauma at the hands of another is never the victim’s responsibility, the victim is never to blame, as it’s always the abuser’s responsibility for their toxic behaviour.
 Healing our traumas are our responsibility.
 We can reach out for help, and there are many ways to recover.
 However, we have to do the work, as a narcissist never sees any issue within their own toxic behaviour.
 You can not help them; you can not save them.
 That’s something we all have to want for ourselves.